Required Application Materials

-After Wells has received your non-refundable* enrollment deposit ($300 USD) and the Certification of Finances with supporting documentation, we will review your file to issue an I-20.
+After Wells has received your non-refundable* enrollment deposit ($300 USD) and the Certification of Finances with supporting documentation, we will review your file to issue a Form I-20.
 You will need the I-20 to apply for an F-1 visa stamp at a U.S. Consulate.

 The Sullivan Center for Business and Entrepreneurship

 The business and entrepreneurship program at Wells draws on the College's long-standing strengths of interdisciplinary studies and hands-on learning.
 Integrated with the liberal arts, the Center provides students the opportunity to study the fundamentals.
 In addition, the Center offers a range of internship partnerships with regional and College-owned businesses, as well as alumni.
 Under the auspices of the Susan Wray Sullivan '51 and Pike H. Sullivan Center for Business and Entrepreneurship, the business program includes academic programs in management and economics, as well as the Innovation Lab, a unique undergraduate center for studies in design theory.
 Each year the Center hosts an Entrepreneurship Week which includes profit and not-for-profit entrepreneurship contests with cash prizes.